 It’s the coldest morning of the year and your car won’t start.
 Wasn’t cold supposed to be good for batteries?
-Boston should be a driver’s paradise in January then, right?
+Should be a driver’s paradise in January then, right?
 Before you start cursing under your breath (or rather louder than that), let’s look at what the science says about keeping your battery healthy this winter and whether it’s time for Jaguar service at Jaguar Peabody.

 It’s not just an old wive’s tale.
 Cold really is good for your battery, since it slows the chemical reactions by which the battery makes and stores electricity.
 The cold that’s good for your battery isn’t great for your engine, however, since a cold engine — lubed by cold oil and powered by cold gasoline — is going to have a harder time turning over, drawing more power from the battery.